Natural selection in compartmentalized environment with reshuffling: General theory of linear compartmentalized selection

-Any physically realistic molecular fitness distribution has only finite number of different values $x$ of the fitness and, therefore, is represented by a point-mass density with finite number of $\delta$-functions.
-General probability densities enter the picture as approximation of these point-mass distributions when the number of points (different fitness classes) becomes unmanageably high.
-Therefore, it is natural to derive the update equation first on the subset of finite point point-mass probability densities and then to extend it to all probability densities by continuity.
-We will denote $\mathbb P_p \subset \mathbb P$ the subspace of such finite point point-mass densities, where $\mathbb P$ is the space of all probability densities.
-We want to derive an update equation in the form $\rho' = A(\rho)$.
-To be able to extend the update operator $A$ to $\mathbb P$ or some its subset by continuity from $\mathbb P_p$, we have to be sure that 1) $A$ is continuous on $\mathbb P_p$ with the subset topology and 2) that $\mathbb P_p$ is dense in $\mathbb P$.
+Any physically realistic phenotypic distribution in a real population has only finite number of different values $x$ of the phenotype and, therefore, is represented by a point-mass probability density with finite number of $\delta$-functions.
+General probability densities enter the picture as approximation of these point-mass generalized functions when the number of points (phenotype classes) becomes unmanageably large.
+Therefore, it is natural to derive the update equation first on the subset of point-mass probability densities with finite number of points and then to extend it to all probability densities by continuity.
+We will denote $\mathbb P_p \subset \mathbb P$ the subspace of such point-mass densities, where $\mathbb P$ is the space of all probability densities.
+We want to derive an update equation in the form $\rho_{t+1} = A(\rho_t)$.
+To be able to extend the update operator $A$ to $\mathbb P$ or to some its subset by continuity from $\mathbb P_p$, we have to be sure that 1) $A$ is continuous on $\mathbb P_p$ with the subset topology and 2) that $\mathbb P_p$ is dense in $\mathbb P$.
 Unfortunately, such direct approach does not work because the operator $A$ constructed in the following appears not to be continuous on $\mathbb P_p$.
-The exact correct formulation will be given in the end of this section.
+However, an additional nonrestrictive assumption on the boundness of the possible phenotypic values removes this obstacle.
+The exact correct formulation of this assumption will be given in the end of this section.